adarsh-m/assignment2--munnanuru/README.md

 ---

 # Quotes
-> The purpose of our lives is to be happy.
+> "The purpose of our lives is to be happy."
 > *— Dalai Lama*

 > “Life is what happens when you’re busy making other plans.”